Tunji Olaopa

 Tunji Olaopa, (born 20 December 1959 in Aáwé, Oyo State) is a Nigerian political scientist and public administrator.
 He is the Executive Vice Chairman of Ibadan School of Government and Public Policy, Bodija, Ibadan and a professor of Public Policy at the Lead City University, Ibadan, Oyo State.

 Early life

-Tunji Olaopa was born to the family of Festus Adeyemo Olaopa and Beatrice Okebola While Olaopa in Aáwé, Oyo State, Nigeria on the 20th of December, 1959.
+Tunji Olaopa was born to the family of Festus Adeyemo Olaopa and Beatrice Okebola While Olaopa in Aáwé, Oyo State, Nigeria on 20 December 1959.
 The family was of the lower middle class.

 Education

 Olaopa received a BSc degree Political Science from the University of Ibadan, Oyo State in 1984 and an MSc in 1987 from the same institution.
 He received his PhD in Public Administration from the Commonwealth Open University, United Kingdom in 2006.

 Career

 Olaopa was the Chief Research Officer, Policy Analyst and Speech Writer at the State House, Abuja.
 He was also the Assistant Director/Secretary of the White Paper Panel for Nigeria's 1995 Ayida Public Service Reform where he was responsible for the implementation of the reform.
 He has also been the Coordinator, Education Sector Analysis and Head, Policy Division, Office of the Minister in the Federal Ministry of Education.
 He was a one time Deputy Director/Head, Technical Secretariat, Reform Strategy Team, Management Services Office.
 He has also been the Director of Programmes at the Bureau of Public Service Reforms.
 Also, Olaopa was a Special Assistant on Reforms to the Head of Service of Nigeria on Public Service Reforms.
 He was also the Director of External Linkages & Reforms Department at the Office of Head of the Civil Service of the Federation; as well as the Director, MDAs Department, Bureau of Public Service Reforms.
 He rose to the position of Permanent Secretary in the Nigerian Civil Service and he served in that capacity the State House, Abuja; the Federal Ministry of Labour and Productivity, the Federal Ministry of Youth Development, before ending at the Federal Ministry of Communications Technology.

 He established the Ibadan School of Government and Public Policy in 2016 after his retirement from the civil service.